jweissman/orsino/docs/mm.md

 - **Fire Affinity** (Resistant to fire damage.
 Immune to breath effects.)<br/>50% resistance to Fire, 100% vulnerability to Cold, Immunity to Breath<br/>

 ###  Fire Sprite
-_Wandering Elemental from the plane of fire, 709 years old.
-They are of slim build with spiky hair, dark eyes and an unreadable disposition._
+_Guardian Elemental from the plane of fire, 552 years old.
+They are of bulky build with sleek hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|